nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-2--Path-Algebra-and-J.lagda.md

 same as in the non-dependent case, so try to fill in the `PathP` type.

 ```
+-- !
+Homework: Path for intergers (similar to paths for N, paths for bool, etc.)
+-- ! define equalityZ -- have to use pattern matching
+-- ! iffZ
 module _ {A : Type ℓ} {B : A → Type ℓ'}
   {x y : Σ A B}
   where